Lumpers and splitters: Neuroscience

 In neuroscience, "uncertainty aversion" and "uncertainty tolerance" in semantic representations appear to correlate with the terms "splitters" and "lumpers" respectively.
 As neuroscientist Marc-Lluís Vives observes:Our survival is possible because every day we make use of previously acquired categories to navigate the world.
 Every single mug we encounter is distinct, but fundamentally the same.
 Thanks to this powerful capacity to classify distinct stimuli under the same category, we can generalize our knowledge from the previously encountered subset of mugs to a future subset of mugs.
 However, this also posits a dilemma: Is a glass mug still a mug?
 That is, what are the defining principles that make something a "mug"?
 Establishing this is fundamental since it also affects its relationship with its close-neighbors.
 Conceptualizing a mug as very different from a glass creates a more clear-cut mapping between the input—that is, the stimulus perceived—and the output that a person needs to generate—that is, the response, such as drinking coffee.
 Classical work in cognitive science demonstrates that the more similar two stimuli are, the harder it is to discriminate them and respond with different behavior.

-Artificial intelligence and linguistics
+Computational linguistics and natural language processing

-Natural language processing, using algorithmic approaches such as Word2Vec, provides a way to quantify the overlap or distinguish between semantic categories between words.
-This can provide a sense of how often the contexts of words overlap or are dissimilar in general usage.
+Different meanings of words can be categorized as senses (popular as word-sense disambiguation), and can lead to the characterization of "lumpers" and "splitters".
+This is closely related to lexicography, since computational tools such as Sketch Engine support construction of modern dictionaries.Sometimes not all the sense distinctions recognised in the dictionary are viewed as salient to the program.
+WSD researchers tend to be lumpers, not splitters (Dolan, 1994).
+Similarly, in natural language processing, algorithmic approaches such as Word2Vec can be used quantify the overlap or distinguish between semantic categories between words.
+This can provide an understanding of how often the contexts of words overlap or are dissimilar in general usage.